pablogs9/husarnet-docs/docs/manual-dashboard.md

 ![accept shared network](/static/img/manual/share2.png)

-After clicking **[Accept]** button this networks will be listed next to other network of that user.
-If that user no longer want to have access to a network somebody shared, the user need to open shared network, and click a **[Unshare]** button.
+After clicking **[Accept]** button this networks will be listed next to other networks of the user.
+If the user no longer wants to have access to a network somebody shared, he needs to open a shared network, and click a **[Unshare]** button.

 <!-- ## Check status of your networks and devices -->